 Rhododendrons continue to flower in the Old Arboretum, whilst in Silk Wood carpets of wildflowers including celandines and wood anemones can be found amongst the fresh new foliage of native trees.

-In late April to early May the glades are flooded with a sea of bluebells and in Maple Loop, the new leaves of the Japanese maples open in a surprising array of bright colours.
+The glades are flooded with a sea of bluebells and in Maple Loop, the new foliage on the Japanese maples open in an astonishing array of bright colours.